agility/Agility-AspNetCore/README.md

 - Modern frontend tools

 ## How to Get Set Up
 In order to connect this website to an Agility instance, you'll need a Website Name, Security Key, and UGC API credentials.
 If you don't have this, please contact support@agilitycms.com and we can assist you.

+In addition, the Agility instance must have its **Development Language** set to *ASP.NET Core*.
+This can be done in **Agility > Settings > Customization/Development / Development Framework**.

 1. Clone/Download this repository.
 2. Open the repository in your favorite IDE - we recommend VS Code.